YGGverse/next/README.md

 #### Arguments

-Default argument values are depending of server protocol selected
+Optional arguments auto-defined by server protocol `type` selected

 Some arguments also defined in [default.json](https://github.com/YGGverse/next/blob/main/default.json) - do not change it without understanding, use [CLI](#cli) instead!